apptainer/singularity-admindocs/configfiles.rst

 time it takes mksquashfs to create the image.
 NOTE: This fuctionality did not exist in squashfs-tools prior to version 4.3.
 If using an earlier version you should not set this.

-``nvidia-container-cli path``: Path to the nvidia-container-cli executable, used to find GPU libraries and configure the container when running with the ``--nvccli`` option.
-Required to be owned by root, and is called as root in setuid installations.

 ``unsquashfs path``: Path to the unsquashfs executable, used to extract SIF and SquashFS containers.